-- Impermeable walls are being installed on the sea side of Units 1-4, to prevent the flow of contaminated groundwater into the sea. - The installation of steel pipe sheet piles was completed in September 2015 and they were connected in October 2015.
+- Impermeable walls are being installed on the sea side of Units 1-4, to prevent the flow of contaminated groundwater into the sea - The installation of steel pipe sheet piles was completed in September 2015 and they were connected in October 2015.
 These works completed the closure of sea-side impermeable walls.

-(Pavement of sea-side impermeable wall land fill)
+(Sea-side impermeable wall